bgrins/javascript-astar/README.md

 1. A weight of 0 denotes a wall.
 2. A weight cannot be negative.
+3. A weight cannot be between 0 and 1 (exclusive).
-3. A weight *can* contain decmial values.
+4. A weight can contain decimal values (greater than 1).

 ### Original (slower) implementation